The David Ireland House

-Upon returning to San Francisco in the 1970s to settle down, Ireland purchased the dilapidated Italianate-style home and began implementing what he referred to as a 30-month “maintenance action”: removing window moldings, stripping wallpaper, sanding surfaces, and finally coating the walls, ceiling, and floors with high-gloss polyurethane varnish to preserve and highlight his modifications.
-His original intent was to clear out the House and use it as studio, but he soon grew to see the home in a sculptural way, perceiving his activity as an artistic endeavor more than a simple architectural renovation.
+Upon returning to San Francisco in the 1970s to settle down, David Ireland purchased the dilapidated Italianate-style home at 500 Capp Street and began implementing what he referred to as a 30-month “maintenance action”: removing window moldings, stripping wallpaper, sanding surfaces, and finally coating the walls, ceiling, and floors with high-gloss polyurethane varnish to preserve and highlight his modifications.
+His original intent was to clear out The House and use it as studio, but he soon grew to see the home in a sculptural way, perceiving his activity as an artistic endeavor more than a simple architectural renovation.

 “I reached a philosophical point where I realized that the lively presence I was looking for in my art was here on the walls, as I stripped away and cleaned off the surfaces,” Ireland explained in a 1981 interview.
 “Why do we have to fabricate a stretcher, a canvas—why not just make art out of an environment?
 I couldn’t go back to normal work.”

-Ireland’s art and life are so interwoven in the House that it’s difficult to distinguish between the art and non-art—distinctions irrelevant to him who, like many of his conceptual-art peers, sought to deliberately confuse these boundaries.
+Ireland’s art and life are so interwoven in The House that it’s difficult to distinguish between the art and non-art—distinctions irrelevant to him who, like many of his conceptual-art peers, sought to deliberately confuse these boundaries.

 The House and its interventions showcase Ireland’s signature use of everyday materials and his rich sense of humor.
 Some examples include:

 Installations that are part of the architecture, such as Untitled (The View from This Window, circa 1979), a window that Ireland removed and masked over with a copper plate.
 The work includes a recording of the artist’s voice describing the obscured view.